vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 </tr>
 ```

-The first row will allow to select the objective, the second one to edit
+The first cell will allow to select the objective, the second one to edit
 the code, the third one to edit the description and the fourth one
 to remove and will contain the identification of the objective.